-The JURIST Digital Scholars Program aims to cultivate rising interdisciplinary talent at the crossroads of law, technology and public policy.
-JURIST is piloting the program this summer as part of its ongoing commitment to connecting students for the global good.
-We intend to develop it into a longer-term initiative that links law students and other students engaged with these critical areas, nurtures their interests and encourages them to share their research with a broad public.
+The JURIST Digital Scholars Program is JURIST’s first incubator program, designed to identify, cultivate and promote rising interdisciplinary talent at the crossroads of law, technology and public policy.
+JURIST piloted the program in the summer of 2020 as part of its ongoing commitment to connecting students for the greater good.
+We intend to develop it into a longer-term initiative that links law students and other students engaged in this and other critical public policy areas, nurturing their interests and encouraging them to share their research with a broad public at an early stage of their intellectual careers.

-Based on the quality of those proposals, we have selected an inaugural class of 15 JURIST Digital Scholars representing a wide range of technical skills and law and policy interests.
-This summer the JURIST Digital Scholars hail from:
+Based on the quality of those proposals, we selected an inaugural class of 15 JURIST Digital Scholars representing a wide range of technical skills and law and policy interests.
+This summer the JURIST Digital Scholars hailed from:

 - Harvard Law School